awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-elasticbeanstalk-application-maxcountrule.md

 <a name="aws-properties-elasticbeanstalk-application-maxcountrule-description"></a>The `MaxCountRule` property type specifies a lifecycle rule that deletes the oldest application version when the maximum count is exceeded for an AWS Elastic Beanstalk application\.

-<a name="aws-properties-elasticbeanstalk-application-maxcountrule-inheritance"></a> `MaxCountRule` is a property of the [Elastic Beanstalk Application ApplicationVersionLifecycleConfig](aws-properties-elasticbeanstalk-application-applicationversionlifecycleconfig.md) property type\.
+<a name="aws-properties-elasticbeanstalk-application-maxcountrule-inheritance"></a> `MaxCountRule` is a property of the [ApplicationVersionLifecycleConfig](aws-properties-elasticbeanstalk-application-applicationversionlifecycleconfig.md) property type\.

 ## Syntax<a name="aws-properties-elasticbeanstalk-application-maxcountrule-syntax"></a>